platypusllc/firmware/Introduction/_posts/2012-12-20-quickstart.md

     1. To verify the connections, press the Debug button
     1. Gently nudge Thrust slider up, Airboat fan should turn on.
 Move it back to zero
     1. Gently slide Rudder slider back and forth, the Airboat turret should move back and forth accordingly.
-    1. If this doesn’t work, go back to beginning and try these instructions again.
-If it still doesn’t work, call us!
+    1. If this doesn't work, go back to beginning and try these instructions again.
+If it still doesn't work, call us!
 1. Verify GPS signal lock
     1. Open Google Maps app
     1. Click current location icon (top right corner of screen)
     1. If it shows you position, it has a lock.
-Otherwise it will say “waiting for location” or “location cannot be obtained”.
+Otherwise it will say "waiting for location" or "location cannot be obtained".
 If you get one of these messages, wait a few seconds then click current location icon again until you succeed.
 1. Close Phone Enclosure and attach to Enclosure to boat.
 The Enclosure just slides onto the mounting bracket and is secure by Velcro.

 ## Set up Controller Laptop